Unity-Technologies/MeshSyncDCCPlugins/Readme.md

 * Negative Scale: partially supported on some DCC Tools.
   If all XYZ values have negative values, the mesh will sync properly, however if only one axis has a negative value, Unity will treat the mesh as though every axis has a negative value.
+  Certain DCC tools may have *Bake Transform* option which can sync the mesh in this case, but it will lose any deformer information.

 ## Supported DCC Tools